 Fadden's General Store Interior

 For some visitors, maple treats are the main draw.
-For others more inclined to the story behind the syrup, a visit to The Rocks in Bethlehem, NH is a must.
+For others more inclined to the story behind the syrup, a visit to the Forest Society North at the Rocks in Bethlehem, NH is a must.
 This working farm isn’t just a place to cut your own Christmas tree – it’s also a great local producer of the sweet stuff!

-If your schedule is looking open for the last three weekends in March (or first weekend in April), book your tickets for The Rocks’ signature event, the NH Maple Experience.
-Learn the history of maple sugaring and maple tree identification.
-Take a horse-drawn tour of the maple lines, ride a tractor to the sugar house, and enjoy a maple tasting, complete with donuts and even sour pickles!
+Book your tickets for The Rocks’ signature event, the NH Maple Experience, where you can learn about the history of maple sugaring and maple tree identification.
+Take a horse-drawn tour of the maple lines, ride a tractor to the Maple Museum, and enjoy a maple tasting, complete with donuts and sour pickles.

 The NH Maple Experience tour takes about 2 hours.
-Walk-ins are welcome, but we’d recommend securing your tickets online ahead of time if you’re making a special trip just for this activity.
+We recommend securing your tickets online ahead of time if you’re making a special trip just for this activity, but walk ins will be accommodated if there is room – be sure to call ahead to check!

-If you are planning a weekend stay, the Rocks has partnered with some of the area's hotels for a sweet accomodations package
+If you are planning a weekend stay, The Rocks has partnered with some of the area's hotels for Maple Month accommodations packages, or you can book a stay at the 3-bedroom historic Gardener's Cottage on property.

 FULLER'S SUGARHOUSE (Jefferson & Lancaster, NH)